-In term of regulatory framework set out by the Bank of Ghana, the Saving and Loans companies are controlled under the Non-Bank Financial Institutions (NBFI) Law 1993 (PNDC Law 328) as well as Rural and Community banks are controlled under the banking Act 2004 (Act 673).
+In Ghana, the microfinance sector over the years has seen some increase in growth due the some financial sectors policies and programmes done by successive government since independence.
+Some of them include: In term of regulatory framework set out by the Bank of Ghana, the Saving and Loans companies are controlled under the Non-Bank Financial Institutions (NBFI) Law 1993 (PNDC Law 328) as well as Rural and Community banks are controlled under the banking Act 2004 (Act 673).
 As a result of the rapid growth in the microfinance institutions throughout the country the Bank of Ghana since 2011 has come out with operational rules, guidelines and licensing procedures to ensure efficient functions of Microfinance institutions.